Tilings in vertex ordered graphs: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:almtil}}

-We will apply the following result of Koml\'{o}s~\cite{Komlos}; this result shows that the critical chromatic number of $H$ governs the minimum degree threshold for the existence of almost perfect $H$-tilings in unordered graphs. \begin{thm}[Koml\'os~\cite{Komlos}] Let $\mu>0$ and let $F$ be an unordered graph.
+We will apply the following result of Koml\'{o}s~\cite{Komlos}; this result shows that the critical chromatic number of $H$ governs the minimum degree threshold for the existence of almost perfect $H$-tilings in unordered graphs. \begin{thm}[Koml\'os~{\cite[Theorem~8]{Komlos}}] Let $\mu>0$ and let $F$ be an unordered graph.
 Then there exists an $n_0=n_0(\mu, F)\in \mathbb{N}$ such that every graph $G$ on $n\geq n_0$ vertices with

 contains an $F$-tiling covering all but at most $\mu n$ vertices. \end{thm} The next result ensures that in any $k$ linear size disjoint vertex sets $A_1,\dots,A_k$ of an ordered graph $G$, one can find `nicely ordered' linear size subsets $S_i$ of each $A_i$.
 As we will see shortly, this property is crucial for our application of the regularity lemma in the proof of Theorem~\ref{thm:almtil}.
+As pointed out by a referee, it is also a special case of the `same type lemma' of B\'ar\'any and Valtr~\cite{bv}.